 “I recently had a neighbor who was a retired CFO of a company with about a dozen plants in the US and South America.
 He often used to brag about the methods he had used to save his company money.
-When I explained to him the role of Effective Maintenance Management, the “Value” of “Uptime” and that “Maintenance was an Investment, Not An Expense” he started to realize that what he thought had saved his company hundreds of thousands, had in fact cost them millions!”
+When I explained to him the role of Effective Maintenance Management, the “Value” of “Uptime” and that “Maintenance was an Investment, Not An Expense” he started to realize that what he thought had saved his company hundreds of thousands, had, in fact, cost them millions!”
 Gary Dobson

 Reliability improvements usually pay for themselves

-Reliability and maintenance improvements often have very good payback in cost savings, revenue gains as well as other risk reductions.
+Reliability and maintenance improvements often have a very good payback in cost savings, revenue gains as well as other risk reductions.
 The more reactive your working environment, the greater the potential for payback.

 You need a business case